trofosila/bingr/README.md

-# Bing wallpaper for macOS
+# Bing Wallpaper for macOS

 ## Getting the script
 ```bash